ILVTN/CSIT314-Intelligent-Talent-Matching-Platform-/README.md

 - Register and log in as an employer/recruiter
 - Create and manage company profile
-- Create, edit, publish, unpublish, and delete job postings
+- Create, edit, and delete job postings
 - Browse candidate profiles
 - Search candidates
 - Filter candidates by skills, education, and experience
 - Receive Top-10 recommended candidates
-- Shortlist candidates
 - Update application status

 ## Project Structure